unit214/website/blogposts/climate-transparency-report-2023.md

 At Unit 214 GmbH, we prioritize environmental sustainability, as evident in our efforts to minimize carbon emissions.
 Using euros and CO<sub>2</sub>e kg conversion metrics, this report outlines our CO<sub>2</sub>e emissions for 2023, totaling 17.310 kg, and underscores our commitment to reducing our carbon footprint.
+Compared to [2022](https://unit214.de/blog/climate-transparency-report-2022) we lowered our overall carbon footprint by 2.560 kg.
 In this report, we focus on the major emission items and acknowledge additional categories contributing approximately 3.484 kg CO<sub>2</sub>e.
 The main categories are: